PabloSzx/CotizaFacil/src/README.md

 # src

-Folder that contains all the source code, and therefore, the subfolders of code needed for the web application.
+This folder contains the client side source code _(except the path/pages exclusive code, which is in **/pages** directory)_.

+## Components

+React Components folders

-## client
+## utils

-Client side source code directory.
+Client side exclusive utility functions.

-## consts

-Constants used across the web application.

-## interfaces

-TypeScript definitions.

-## server

-Server side code directory.